 If an outfit has complicated patterns, then look for a background that’s neutral.
 If it’s plain, feel free to look for an elaborate backdrop that compliments it.

 If a background (or foreground) has those features, you can use them to direct attention to your model.

 Similarly, you can use squares and rectangles to frame your model.
 When you put your subject in a “box,” people will naturally be drawn to it.

 Remember to pay attention to the buildings, trees, and even light poles that may be behind your model.

-6. Bring Props
+5. Bring Props